 You should examine your score on the individual sections and observe possible trends.
 In this process, you may find yourself asking the following questions:

-a) "Am I struggling with a specific logic game type?"
+a) "Am I struggling with a specific type of RC passage?"

 b) "How did I do on time for LR?
 Did I budget my time wisely?